PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 >Consider adding a scar or some piece of very specific description for this guy.

 # 17

-Like all true survivors, Rattick had found a way to profit from misfortune of Robrecht.
-At the first signs of trouble, he had fled into the alleys.
-And then down into the sewers.
-And then, by means of one of the secret ways that are well-known to the darker and more desperate sort, he made his way out into the wilderness.

-He stayed off the road, preferring to work his way through the woods some 20 yards off to the side.
-When he grew tired, he climbed a tree, wrapped himself in his cloak and tried to nap.
-His sleep did not last long, for he was awakened by the raiding party returning from Robrecht.
-Horrible things on wolves, crying "Hork, Hork, Hork!" as they rode the unlit roads.
-Rattick wondered what treasure they had taken from the town.
-Probably just people for food.
-But, just in case, he followed their tracks, looking for dropped baubles by the light of a waning moon.

-The raid was was bad news for Robrecht, of course, but quiet good news for Rattick.
-When word got out about the sack, adventurers would come from all parts of the Four Kingdoms.
-They would see glory and loot.
-And with such a school of fish to draw from, Rattick's grift was about to go big time.
-Maybe he needed a partner to handle the additional volume?

-With his careful traveling habits, it took Rattick three days to return to the entrance of the Wizard's lair.
-While he was away, the door and the hillside containing it had been removed, as if a giant had scooped it away and thrown it over a mountain.
-The wolf tracks led directly into the gaping maw of an open cave.

-It appeared the wizard was upping his game.
-That was good.
-A unified villain made for a better story.
-He would draw more powerful adventurers.
-And more powerful adventurers would have more expensive gear and weapons.

-Rattick settled in to wait at the entrance to the Wizard's lair.
-As he rested, he invented a new line of patter about love and life lost in the fall of Robrecht.
-He would tell the next band of adventurers how he was there for vengeance, but that he realized to attempt the depths of the fiendish dungeon alone would be surest suicide.
-He would promise to serve his new friends faithfully.

-And, then, of course, he would feed them to the Troll, steal all their things and bury any evidence that the Troll could not digest in the woods.

-# Rattick Hears the Carriage.

-Before he got too deep into his fantasy, he was interrupted by the sound of a carriage making it's way over the rutted forest road.
-A CARRIAGE! thought Rattick.
-There was *real* wealth.
-Adventurers walked or rode horses.
-But a party of adventurers in a carriage.
-That meant real coin!
-He was counting his newfound wealth even as the carriage rolled to a halt in front of what was left of the mine entrance.

-He had his speech all ready.
-"Hail, brave companions.
-Well-met in these dark times.
-Please let me join you.
-I come seeking revenge for the death of my father, two villages over.
-I will carry your equipage, fight like a cornered wolverine, do anything that you ask of me -- but I must defeat the scourge that is on this land."

-But the speech froze on his lips, when out from the carriage stepped, Boltac.

-# Kid Hears the Wagon. #

-> "I'll protect you!"
-> "That's not what you're here for.
-You're here to carry the lantern"

 For Relan, Adventure wasn't the glorious excitement he had hoped for.
 Mostly it was sore feet, with a slight tang of guilt.
 He had been following wolf tracks North for the better part of a day.
 The fine new boots that had looked so good in Boltac's store had started to gnaw at his feet as soon as he made it out of town.